Sampling Out-of-Distribution Chemical Spaces via Bayesian Flow: Experiments and Results

 \subsection{Conditional Generation of Protein Sequences}

 An amino acid-wise tokenizer was added to the original ChemBFN model to enable protein sequence generating.
 We trained one model to optimise the percentage of beta sheets and one model to optimise SASA.
-Each model, after training, generated $32\times 2$ protein sequences (half was generated via strategy 3 and half via strategy 4) guided by an objective value pointing to the high property regions.
+Each model, after training, generated $32\times 2$ protein sequences (half was generated via strategy 3 and half via strategy 4) guided by an objective value pointing to the higher property regions.
 As shown in \prettyref{fig:protein_result}, the generated samples all had higher objective values than the training space.
-When estimated the naturalness (ProtGPT2\cite{protgpt2} log likelihood as suggested by N. Gruver \textit{et al}\cite{nos}) of the generated proteins, we found that models utilising either strategy 3 or strategy 4 gave reasonably acceptable results compared with natural proteins (see \prettyref{fig:protein_result}).
+When estimated the naturalness (ProtGPT2\cite{protgpt2} log likelihood as suggested by L. Klarner \textit{et al}\cite{cgd}) of the generated proteins, we found that models utilising either strategy 3 or strategy 4 gave reasonably acceptable results compared with natural proteins (see \prettyref{fig:protein_result}).
 As SASA and the percentage of beta sheets of proteins are highly correlated their structures, we conclude that our model is capable of determining the relationship between an objective (scalar) value to its corresponding chemical structures, unsupervised, and extrapolating to unseen spaces.
+However, the readers should also notice that when the properties went farer away from the training data, the validities had some decrease, i.e., the naturalness went more negative (\prettyref{fig:protein_result} left 2 plots).